IELTS Essay # 1198 - University students should study a full range of subjects

 Universities, supreme citadels for building an enlightened generation, play a pivotal role in shaping a country's destiny.
 Thus the curriculum they follow to teach pupils has a profound impact on its overall outcome.
 Though some scholars believe that teaching a wide range of subjects at the tertiary level is far more beneficial than restraining the syllabus to a few particular subjects, I have reasons to disagree with this view.

-First of all, universities cannot teach all the subjects to the disciples and the notion of teaching them a great number of subjects is impractical.
-For instance, an average university has more than 40 departments or so and they are meant to specialise students in a particular field, not try to make them experts in all trades only to hopelessly produce mediocre professionals.
-Many public universities are already struggling to finish the course in time and if more subjects are added, that would simply make the scenario worse.
+First of all, universities cannot teach all the subjects to the disciples, and the notion of teaching them a great number of subjects is impractical.
+For instance, an average university has more than 40 departments or so, and they are meant to specialise students in a particular field, not try to make them experts in all trades only to hopelessly produce mediocre professionals.
+Many public universities are already struggling to finish the course in time, and if more subjects are added, that would simply make the scenario worse.

 Finally, someone does not need to excel in all subjects to do better in his profession.
 If an engineering student is interested in studying history, he can always do so even if the university curriculum does not include it.
-Many eminent scientists had little knowledge of other subjects and that did not deter them from changing the world forever, and this can be a great example of how specific subjects at the tertiary level can be more beneficial than the idea of adding a list of unrelated subjects.
+Many eminent scientists had little knowledge of other subjects, and that did not deter them from changing the world forever, and this can be a great example of how specific subjects at the tertiary level can be more beneficial than the idea of adding a list of unrelated subjects.

 Sample Answer 2: [Agreement]

-In conclusion, studying fewer subjects in a university seems like have some benefits on the surface but it does not serve the true purpose of university education - to create leaders and an enlightened generation.
+In conclusion, studying fewer subjects in a university seems like have some benefits on the surface but it does not serve the true purpose of university education which is to create leaders and an enlightened generation.
 So it is expected that universities would introduce a spectrum of subjects to most majors to reap the maximum benefit.

 Sample Answer 3: [Disagreement]